Thursday, March 19, 2020 at Rock Ridge High School

-The Loudoun Education Foundation is pleased to support the 38th Annual LCPS Regional Science & Engineering Fair (RSEF), which involves over 275 high school students from Loudoun County Public Schools.
-Science projects were on display Thursday, March 14th, at Riverside High School.
-The Foundation sponsors student awards for $1,000.
+The Loudoun Education Foundation is pleased to support the 39th Annual LCPS Regional Science & Engineering Fair (RSEF), which involves over 275 high school students from Loudoun County Public Schools.
+Science projects will be on display on Thursday, March 19th, at Rock Ridge High School.
+Sponsorship opportunities are available.

 Willowcroft Science Endowment: